allister-grange/unified-devops/README.md

 ## next steps

-- to test on next boot
+- next action
   - only push up the DB backups if it's PROD, don't take the backup scripts if I am doing a non-prod build
-    - should be deleted out of crontab
+    - should be deleted out of crontab, isn't
-  - move all install paths to /srv/www
-  - all sites should work
-  - review all nginx confs

-- next action
   - start working on getting Cloudflare working for StarterTab front end
-  - test the above once my fricken cert change quota has dropped (17/04 I wrote this)

 - move from Vercel to Cloudflare pages for startertab
   - [ ] get a baseline of speed for comparison